Adele Faber

-Adele Faber (born January 12, 1928) is an American author.
-She writes books about parenting and families and is an expert on communication between adults and children.
-She currently resides in Long Island, New York and is the parent of three children.
+Adele Faber (January 12, 1928 – April 24, 2024) was an American author.
+She wrote books about parenting and families and was an expert on communication between adults and children.

 Biography

 Faber graduated from the Queens College with a B.A. in theater and drama and earned her master's degree in education from New York University.
 She also taught in the New York City High schools for eight years.
-Having studied with the late child psychologist, Dr. Haim Ginott, Faber is also a former member of the faculty of The New School for Social Research in New York and The Family Life Institute of Long Island University.
+Having studied with the late child psychologist, Dr. Haim Ginott, Faber was also a former member of the faculty of The New School for Social Research in New York and The Family Life Institute of Long Island University.

+Faber later resided in Long Island, New York, and was mother to three children.
+She died in White Plains, New York, on April 24, 2024, at the age of 96.